 No. You are not required to be a music teacher to implement Link Up.
 However, we recommend that teachers have some basic prior knowledge and/or experience with music.
 The program includes some skills-based work in reading music, singing, and/or playing the soprano recorder.
 If you are a general classroom teacher interested in participating in Link Up and you are not sure if the program is the right fit, please call Carnegie Hall at 212-903-9670 to speak with one of our staff members.

-Each year, we ask teachers to increase their availability by picking both a first and second choice for concerts.
-Concerts fill up on a first-come, first-served basis and frequently reach capacity before the application period is complete.
-In the event that we have received your complete application but we are unable to seat your school in your first choice concert date, we will automatically attempt to seat your school for your second choice concert.
-Please hold both your first and second choice concert dates until you receive confirmation of concert date and time from Carnegie Hall.
+Each year, we ask teachers to increase their availability by picking a first, second, and third choice for concerts.
+In the event that we have accepted your application into the program but we are unable to seat your school in your first choice concert date, we will automatically attempt to seat your school for your second or third choice concert.
+Please hold all three of your preferred concert dates until you receive confirmation of concert date and time from Carnegie Hall.

-Please note that after October 2, 2015 the number of students on your application cannot be adjusted, nor can refunds be issued.
-Contact Carnegie Hall staff at 212-903-9670 or via e-mail at firstname.lastname@example.org with questions.
+Please note that after Friday, October 7, 2016 the number of students on your application cannot be adjusted, nor can refunds be issued.
+Contact Carnegie Hall staff at 212-903-9673 or via email at firstname.lastname@example.org with questions.

 The teacher fee for Link Up is $30 and each student is $6.
-One chaperone per 10 students is included free of charge.
+Schools may bring no more than one chaperone per 10 students, free of charge.

 Carnegie Hall can accept payment via:

-Payment via credit card, personal or school check is due by January 16, 2015.
-For schools paying via purchase order, a copy of your PO must be submitted by January 16, 2015 via fax to 212-903-0758 or via e-mail to email@example.com.
+Payment is due by Tuesday, January 31, 2017.
+For schools paying via purchase order, a copy of the purchase order must be submitted by this date via fax to 212-903-0758 or via email to email@example.com.

-Carnegie Hall should have confirmed your Link Up concerts by October 2, 2015.
-If you have not yet heard from Carnegie Hall regarding your Link Up Concert by that time, please contact Carnegie Hall staff at 212-903-9670.
+Carnegie Hall will confirm if you have been accepted into the program by mid- June 2016.
+If you have not yet heard from Carnegie Hall regarding your program status by that time, please contact Carnegie Hall staff at 212-903-9673.

 Yes, every participating teacher is required to attend a Link Up professional development workshop in the fall regardless of past participation in the program.
 Teachers who do not attend the required PD session will forfeit participation in the program.

-This elective professional development workshop will serve as an additional opportunity to explore the Link Up materials, interact with the artists, and share best practices with fellow Link Up teachers.
-It is not a requirement of the program, but we highly encourage you to attend!
+This optional professional development workshop will serve as an additional opportunity to explore the Link Up materials, interact with the artists, and share best practices with fellow Link Up teachers.
+It is not a requirement of the program, but we highly encourage you to attend.

-All Link Up professional development workshops take place in the Judith and Burton Resnick Education Wing at Carnegie Hall.
-The entrance is at 154 West 57th Street (at Seventh Avenue), just east of the main entrance to Carnegie Hall.
+All Link Up professional development workshops take place in the Resnick Education Wing at Carnegie Hall.
+The entrance is at 154 West 57th Street (at Seventh Avenue), just east of Carnegie Hall's main entrance.
 Directions to Carnegie Hall can be found here.

 There are several parking garages located near Carnegie Hall.
-The easiest way to find these is to visit Best Parking.
+The easiest way to find them is to visit Best Parking.